-- 3.8.1 Promptly after the establishment of the JSC, (and in any event within [] thereafter), the JSC shall establish a Joint Patent Committee (the "JPC") to oversee, discuss, decide on and make recommendations to the Parties on Collaboration IP related matters including: - (a) overseeing, reviewing, coordinating and deciding on the filing, prosecution and maintenance of Development Candidate Patents pursuant to and in accordance with Clause 8.4; and - (b) identifying the ownership and inventorship of any Collaboration IP and whether such Collaboration IP is Development Candidate IP, Collaboration Platform IP, BicycleTx Linker Technology or Novartis Linker Technology in accordance with Clause 8. - 3.8.2 The JPC shall comprise of [] patent attorneys or patent representatives with [] from each of BicycleTx and Novartis, and such representatives may be a Third Party acting on behalf of Novartis or BicycleTx, as applicable.
-Other representatives of the Parties and their Affiliates may attend meetings of the JPC, by mutual consent, as non-voting observers, subject to any participants who are not employees of either Party being bound by written obligations of non-use and confidentiality no less stringent that those set forth in Clause 9.
-The JPC shall hold meetings (by way of an audio or video call or in person as the Parties may mutually agree) at such times as the JPC determines but in no event less than [] during the Term.
+- 3.8.1 Promptly after the establishment of the JRC, (and in any event within [] thereafter), the JRC shall establish a Joint Patent Committee (the "JPC") to oversee, discuss, agree and make recommendations to the Parties on Intellectual Property related matters including: - (a) identifying the ownership or inventorship of any Collaboration IP in accordance with Clause 8.1.2 by mutual agreement between the Parties; - (b) to the extent necessary, the conduct of appropriate due diligence in relation to the introduction of Intellectual Property which is owned by a Third Party and an assessment as to the payment terms which may be triggered by the use of such Intellectual Property; - (c) upon the request of Bayer, and subject to Clause 2.2.3, discuss []; and - (d) overseeing, reviewing and coordinating the filing, prosecution and maintenance of Patents pursuant to and in accordance with Clause 8.3.

+3.8.2 The JPC shall comprise of [] patent attorneys or patent representatives with [] from each of BicycleTx and Bayer, and such representatives may be a Third Party acting on behalf of Bayer or BicycleTx, as applicable.
+Other representatives of the Parties and their Affiliates may attend meetings of the JPC, by mutual consent, as non-voting observers, subject to any participants who are not employees of either Party or their Affiliates being bound by written obligations of non-use and confidentiality no less stringent that those set forth in Clause 9.
+The JPC shall hold meetings (by way of an audio or video call or in person as the Parties may mutually agree) at such times as the JPC determines but, unless otherwise agreed between the patent representatives, in no event less than [], approximately [] every [] during the Research Term and until such time as the BicycleTx Bicycle Patents, the Development Candidate Patents and the Joint Collaboration Patents proceed to grant or as otherwise agreed upon between the JPC members.
 No action or vote taken at a JPC meeting shall be effective unless a representative of each Party is present.
-Neither Party shall unreasonably withhold attendance of its representative at any meeting of the JPC.
-Each Party shall be responsible for [].
+Neither Party shall unreasonably withhold attendance of at least [] representative of such Party at any meeting of the JPC.
+Each Party shall be responsible for its own costs associated with meetings of the JPC.
 The JPC shall not have authority to amend or alter any provision of this Agreement.
-In the case of [], [].
+Decisions of the JPC shall be made by [], provided that [].
+Otherwise, in the event a unanimous decision cannot be reached on any issue, claim, or matter, either Party may submit such Dispute to resolution pursuant to Clause 13.513.5.